Repast/repast4py-tutorial/Tutorial_Steps.md

 $ cp rndwalk_0.py rndwalk.py
 $ python rndwalk.py random_walk.yaml

-{'random.seed': 42, 'stop.at': 50, 'walker.count': 1000, 'world.width': 2000, 'world.height': 2000, 'coloc_log_file': 'output/coloc_log.csv'}
+PARAMETERS: {'random.seed': 42, 'stop.at': 5, 'walker.count': 1000, 'world.width': 2000, 'world.height': 2000, 'log.file': 'output/distance_log.csv'}
+RANK: 0, SIZE: 1000
 ```

 The skeleton parses the parameters from a yaml file and prints them out.

-Note that
+Note that:

  * the `Walker` agent extends repast4py's `core.Agent`.
  * the `Model` contains a `SharedContext` and creates a population
  of `Walker` agents to add to that.

 ## Step 1